Eggless Chocolate Cake

 Key Ingredients & Easy Swaps

-- Flour: I used all-purpose flour.
-Gluten-free flour is a good substitute if needed.
+- Flour: All-purpose flour gives the best crumb.
+A gluten-free blend is a good substitute if needed.

-- Sugar: Granulated or caster sugar is best.
+- Sugar: Granulated or caster sugar is ideal.
 I don’t recommend brown sugar, as it changes the texture.

 - Baking powder: Make sure it’s fresh so the cake rises properly.

-- Liquids: Use any dairy or unsweetened non-dairy milk.
-You can also replace some of it with cooled coffee or juice.
+- Liquids: Any dairy or unsweetened non-dairy milk will do.
+You can also replace part of it with cooled coffee or juice.

 - Oil: Canola, vegetable, grapeseed, or even coconut oil (for a hint of coconut flavor).
-Melted butter works but will make the cake non-vegan.
+Melted butter is fine but makes the cake non-vegan.

 See the recipe card below for a detailed ingredient list and step-by-step instructions.

-How to Make Egg-Free Chocolate Cake
+How to Make Eggless Chocolate Cake

 Recipe Variations